thunderbird/thunderbird-android/docs/engineering/adr/README.md

 ## What is an ADR?

-An Architecture Decision Record (ADR) is a document that captures an important architectural decision made along with its context and consequences.
+An Architecture Decision Record (ADR) is a document that captures an important architectural decision made along with its context and outcomes.
 ADRs record the decision making process and allow others to understand the rationale behind decisions, providing insight and facilitating future decision-making processes.

 ADRs are part of our broader [engineering process](../README.md), which also includes [RFCs](../rfcs/README.md) for technical direction and [Technical Designs](../technical-designs/README.md) for implementation details.